krish567366/Entropic-AI/paper_draft.md

 ### 5.1 Convergence Properties

-E-AI systems exhibit **guaranteed convergence** to thermodynamically stable states:
+eai systems exhibit **guaranteed convergence** to thermodynamically stable states:

-**Theorem 1**: *For any initial chaotic state with finite energy, the E-AI evolution process converges to a local minimum of the free energy landscape in bounded time.*
+**Theorem 1**: *For any initial chaotic state with finite energy, the eai evolution process converges to a local minimum of the free energy landscape in bounded time.*

 **Proof Sketch**: The free energy function F(s) = U(s) - T·S(s) is bounded below (internal energy has physical lower bounds) and the evolution dynamics strictly decrease F at each step, ensuring convergence by the monotone convergence theorem.

 ### 5.2 Generalization Bounds

-**Theorem 2**: *E-AI systems generalize beyond training distributions with probability proportional to the diversity of discovered thermodynamic attractors.*
+**Theorem 2**: *eai systems generalize beyond training distributions with probability proportional to the diversity of discovered thermodynamic attractors.*

-This explains E-AI's superior generalization: by discovering multiple stable configurations, the system develops **robust representations** that transfer to novel scenarios.
+This explains eai's superior generalization: by discovering multiple stable configurations, the system develops **robust representations** that transfer to novel scenarios.

 ### 5.3 Computational Complexity